ROCm/omnitrace/README.md

 ## Miscellaneous Features and Caveats

-- You may need to increase the default perfetto buffer size (1 GB) to capture all the information
+- You may need to increase the default perfetto buffer size (1 GiB) to capture all the information
-  - E.g. `export HOSTTRACE_BUFFER_SIZE_KB=10240000`
+  - E.g. `export HOSTTRACE_BUFFER_SIZE_KB=10240000` increases the buffer size to 10 GiB
+- The hosttrace library has various setting which can be configured via environment variables, you can configure these settings to custom defaults with the hosttrace command-line tool via the `--env` option
+  - E.g. to default to a buffer size of 5 GB, use `--env HOSTTRACE_BUFFER_SIZE_KB=5120000`
+  - This is particularly useful in binary rewrite mode
 - Perfetto tooling is enabled by default
 - Timemory tooling is disabled by default
 - Enabling/disabling one of the aformentioned tools but not specifying enabling/disable the other will assume the inverse of the other's enabled state, e.g.